cedvillalbaag/workingsmarternotharder_summary/README.md

 ## 20.- Try to find and eliminator task in a group of similar talks.
 -

-## 21.- Ask: what can I do to improve the productivity for other?
+## 21.- Ask: what can I do to improve the productivity for other?.
 - Be considerate towards .
 Take your calls in a meeting room.
 - Share your knowledge with your coworks.
 - Offer yout help to others when they need it.

 ## 22.- Use a standing desk
+-

 ## 23.- Know when you’re working an when you are not.
 - Define a time of the day when you will stop working.